angleman/dias/README.md

 ## Supported PaaS services

-- Heroku
 - AppFog
 - Nodejitsu
+- Travis CI
+- Heroku
 - Strider
-- Travis CI
 - dotCloud
 - your box

-While Dias leverages [everypaas](https://github.com/niallo/everypaas/), as of version 0.0.7, everypaas appears to only have functional code: *Heroku, Strider, and dotCloud*.
+While Dias leverages [everypaas](https://github.com/niallo/everypaas/), as of version 0.0.7, everypaas appears to only have functional code for: *Heroku, Strider, and dotCloud*.

 ## Usage